 I skip transferring them to any type of serving dish and just let everyone go to town on them while they’re still on the baking sheet.

-Candied Sweet Potatoes with Marshmallow Cream
+Candied Sweet Potato Fries with Marshmallow Cream

 - 2 medium sweet potatoes (about 1/2 pound)